vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 the consequences of sins 42; as sub stitute for other severe expiations

-127 Pranitā water 209, 501 Prasna-upanişad 186 Prasrti-yavaka (or Prasrta-yāvaka)143 1 45; results of drinking the gruelin
+127 Pranitā water 209, 501 Prasna-upaniṣad 186 Prasrti-yavaka (or Prasrta-yāvaka)143 1 45; results of drinking the gruelin

 pr. for 6, 7, 11, or 21 days, 145 Pratiloma castes, are for purposes of